madfrogsec/write-up-ndh2k16/README.md

 +NHihwIDAQAB
 -----END PUBLIC KEY-----
 ```
 So we are facing RSA with a 2048bits modulo and a classical value of 65537 for the public exponent.
 The first thing to do is to check whether or not a factorization for the modulus as already been done.

+If you wonder why this factorization would help us, I suggest you to take a look at this wiki to understand how RSA works : https://en.wikipedia.org/wiki/RSA_(cryptosystem)#Operation

 Print the modulus in decimal:
 ```